pickhacks2019/find-free-food/README.md

 ## How we built it

-Our front-end was built using `React` and our back-end was built using 'GraphQL`.
+Our front-end was built using `React` and our back-end was built using `GraphQL`.
 We also made use of the Google Maps API & Google Cloud.
 Caffeinated chocolate helped along the way too.

 ## Challenges we ran into